Harry DeLeyer's future seemed predictable and starry.

 He bought him and named him Snowman.

-DeLeyer tried to excite some potential in his new addition by training him on low jumps, but the former plough horse showed no interest.
+DeLeyer tried to excite some potential in his new addition by training him on low jumps, but the former plow horse showed no interest.

 Two years later, DeLeyer sold the horse to a neighbor for twice what he paid for him.